Data Visualisation with ggplot2

 Here we define the x axes, but because we have not yet added any

-Data is visualized in the canvas with “geometric shapes” such as bars
+Data is visualized with different “geometric shapes” such as bars and

 are over 30.
 For example: